afni/afni/doc/SphinxDocs/SUMA/Viewer.rst

          * You can set SUMA environment variables in file ~/.sumarc.
 See also option :ref:`-update_env<suma--update_env>` in *suma*.

+.. _Prying:

-   #.
-Prying & Z rotating the hemispheres
+   3. Prying & Z rotating the hemispheres

       * :ref:`Ctrl+button-1, drag<Ctrl+Button_1-Motion>`: Moving the mouse horizontally while button 1 is pressed and ctrl is down will pry hemispheres apart for better visualization.
 The prying behavior is different for spherical and flattened surfaces.
 Better try it than read about it.
 See also :ref:`F10 <F10>`